Rick Honeycutt: Playing career

 Honeycutt was born in Chattanooga, Tennessee, and graduated from Lakeview High School in Fort Oglethorpe, Georgia.
 He was drafted in the 14th round (336th overall) of the 1972 Major League Baseball draft by the Baltimore Orioles, but did not sign.

-Honeycutt played for the Tennessee Volunteers baseball team from 1973–1976, where he was an All-American first baseman-pitcher and won the Southeastern Conference batting title with a .404 mark.
+Honeycutt played for the Tennessee Volunteers baseball team from 1973 to 1976, where he was an All-American first baseman-pitcher and won the Southeastern Conference batting title with a .404 mark.
 He played summer ball in Liberal, Kansas, in the Jayhawk League, for Bob Cerv.

 Honeycutt was drafted again in the 17th round (405th overall) of the 1976 MLB draft by the Pittsburgh Pirates.
 After 1 1/2 seasons in their minor league system, the Pirates traded him to the Seattle Mariners in August 1977 to complete an earlier trade for Dave Pagan.

 Honeycutt made his major league debut on August 24, 1977, against the Toronto Blue Jays.
 He pitched two scoreless innings of relief, struck out three, and allowed two hits.
 His first start was against the New York Yankees on August 31.
-He pitched 7 1/2 innings in that start, allowing three earned runs in a no-decision.
+He pitched 7 1/3 innings in that start, allowing three earned runs in a no-decision.
 He finished the season 0–1 with a 4.34 ERA in 10 games (three starts).

 Honeycutt earned his first career win in his first start the following year, beating the Minnesota Twins on April 7, 1978.
 In the game, he allowed three earned runs and four walks in seven innings as the Mariners won 6–3.
 In 26 games (24 starts) during the 1978 season, he posted a 5–11 record and a 4.89 ERA.